Privacy Policy

 Personal Information

-Personal information will be managed in a way that protects an individual’s privacy and respects their rights under Australian privacy laws.
+Personal information will be managed in a way that protects an individuals’ privacy and respects their rights under Australian privacy laws.

 Collection

 We collect most personal information directly from a parent or guardian.
-We may also collect information through our website, social media page, Family Law court orders or agreements, special needs agencies and training courses.
+We may also collect information through our website, social media pages, Family Law court orders or agreements, special needs agencies and training courses.
 We may occasionally request information from other organisations as reasonably necessary for us to educate and care for a child.

 By enrolling your child in our Service, parents consent to the collection of personal information in accordance with this Privacy and Confidentiality Statement.